-Whey protein is a naturally-occurring complete protein that is high in all the essential amino acids needed in diet, including the amino acid leucine that has been linked to muscle development and strength.
+Whey protein is a naturally-occurring complete protein that is high in all the essential amino acids needed in diet, including the amino acid leucine that is linked to muscle development and growth.
 As it is dried and used in powder form, it is both easy to digest and absorb.
-Whey protein is also gluten-free and suitable for vegetarian or flexitarians looking to cut down on meat.
+Whey protein is also gluten-free and suitable for vegetarian or flexitarians looking to cut down on meat intake.

 How to use whey protein?

-Different types of whey protein powders come in a variety of flavours, including a neutral-tasting variant as well as vanilla.
+Different types of whey protein powders come in a variety of flavours, including – among many others – vanilla, chocolate or strawberry, as well as a neutral-tasting variant.
 Many people like to add whey powder to their daily cooking as an easy way to get the nutritional benefits of protein.

-It can easily be used in many different types of recipes and dishes – from pancakes to shakes and smoothies.
-And as whey protein is low in fat and carbohydrates, you can get all the nutritional benefit without the added calories.
+It can be easily used in many different types of recipes and dishes – from pancakes to shakes and smoothies.
+As whey protein is low in fat and carbohydrates, you can get all the nutritional benefit without the added calories.